“A trip to Israel is worth ten years of Sunday School.” —Zola

 Yes, we recommend it!
 Be sure to bring plenty of memory storage and extra batteries.

-This is strictly a personal preference as to how much cash you plan on spending on the tour, as most vendors do accept credit cards (mainly Visa and MasterCard).
-However, we recommend taking around $200-$500 USD per person for the Deluxe/Grand Petra Tours; and around $500-$800 USD per person for the Grand Athens/Ultra Grand Tours.
-Please bring mostly 10s and 20s; NO 50s or 100s; and the bills must be in very good shape with no tears.
-If you take a credit card, please be sure to notify your card company of your travel plans ahead of time to avoid a fraud hold being placed on your card.
-Lunches in Israel usually range between $15–$35 USD per person per day, and only cash may be accepted at some of the smaller lunch restaurants.
-Bottle water will be sold for $1 per bottle on the Israel bus each day for your convenience, so having some $1 bills will come in handy.
+This is strictly a personal preference as most vendors do accept credit cards (mainly Visa and MasterCard).
+However, we recommend taking around $200-$500 USD per person for the Deluxe/Grand Petra Tours; and around $500-$800 USD per person for the Grand Athens/Ultra Grand Tours (mostly 10s and 20s; NO 50s or 100s) depending on your purchase plans.
+Bills must be in very good shape with no tears.
+Be sure to notify your card company of your travel plans ahead of time to avoid a fraud hold being placed on your card.
+Lunches in Israel usually cost around $15–$35 USD per person per day, and you may want to purchase other drinks and snacks, as well as souvenirs.
+Only cash may be accepted at some of the smaller lunch restaurants.
+Bottled water will be sold for $1 per bottle on the Israel bus each day for your convenience, so having some $1 bills will come in handy.

 Important notes on money exchange: